stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. note::

-    It is also possible to specify the Account Store in your Password Reset POST:
+    It is also possible to specify the Organization, Directory, or Group in your Password Reset POST:

     .. code-block:: http